-GiftNow’s Head of Retail Partnerships, John Grech, recently offered his perspective in a contributed article in Independent Retailer on why this year’s Valentine’s Day proved that digital gifting is not a 2020-only trend but now a staple of retailers’ gifting strategies for years to come.
-John sheds light on the gifting lessons learned and highlights some of our Valentine’s Day shopping data from GiftNow Network Insights.
+GiftNow’s Chief Commercial Officer, John Grech, recently offered his perspective in a contributed article in Independent Retailer on why this year’s Valentine’s Day proved that digital gifting is not a 2020-only trend but now a staple of retailers’ gifting strategies for years to come.
+John sheds light on the gifting lessons learned and highlights some of our Valentine’s Day gifting 2021 shopping data from GiftNow Network Insights.

 Looking at the Data